Skip to content

 Versioning Strategy:

-• parentWorkflowId creates a version chain between workflow revisions
+• Parent-child relationships create version chains between workflow revisions

 WorkflowTask